CoEDL/elastic-query-builder/README.md

 > npm run develop
 ```

-This setups typescript in watch mode to compile the code.
+This sets up typescript in watch mode to compile the code.

 In another terminal: